-Youth reintegration programmes should build on healthcare provided during the demobilization process to support youth to address the various health issues that may negatively impact their successful reintegration.
+Youth reintegration programmes should build on health care provided during the demobilization process to address the various health issues that may negatively impact successful reintegration.
 These health interventions should be planned as a distinct component of reintegration programming rather than as ad hoc support.
-For more information, see IDDRS 5.70 Health and DDR.
+For more information, see IDDRS 5.70 on Health and DDR.